confluentinc/cp-demo/docs/on-prem.rst

 - ``C3_KSQLDB_HTTPS``: controls whether |c3| and ksqlDB server use ``HTTP`` or ``HTTPS`` (default: ``false`` for ``HTTP``)
 - ``VIZ``: enables Elasticsearch and Kibana (default: ``true``)

 #.
 To run ``cp-demo`` the first time with defaults, run the following command.
-The very first run downloads all Docker images (~10 minutes) and sets up the environment (~5 minutes).
+The very first run downloads all the required Docker images (~15 minutes) and sets up the environment (~5 minutes).

    .. sourcecode:: bash

       ./scripts/start.sh

 #.
 On subsequent runs, if you have not deleted the generated certificates and the locally built |kconnect| image, they will be reused.
-To force them to be regenerated, you can set ``CLEAN=true``.
+To force them to be rebuilt, you can set ``CLEAN=true``.

    .. sourcecode:: bash